 Welcome to California Interfaith Power & Light, the originator of the Interfaith Power & Light movement that began in 2000 and now has 40 state affiliates.
 By signing the CIPL Congregational Covenant you become part of a diverse inter-religious network of climate-minded faith institutions across California committed to working together in protecting our common home.

-Our staff and volunteers look forward to supporting you and your congregation in your efforts toward climate mindfulness and action.
+Our staff and volunteers look forward to supporting you and your congregation in your efforts toward climate justice and action.